OPT-Engine: Benchmarking the Limits of LLMs in Optimization Modeling via Complexity Scaling: Introduction

 The need for this shift is further underscored by a fundamental methodological bifurcation in how LLMs approach optimization tasks.
-The classical tool-integrated reasoning paradigm focuses on automatic formulation: LLMs first translate natural language problem statements into precise mathematical models (variables, objectives, constraints) and then interface with external solvers like Gurobi~\cite{gurobi} or COPT~\cite{ge2022cardinal} to enhance their computation capacity.
-This line of work includes multi-agent frameworks~\cite{ramamonjison2022augmenting,ahmaditeshnizi2024optimus} and tool-specialized fine-tuning approaches~\cite{huang2025orlm, chen2025solver}.
-Conversely, the recent success of reasoning models, such as OpenAI's o1~\cite{OpenAIo1} and DeepSeek-R1~\cite{guo2025deepseek}, has revitalized purely text-based paradigms.
-By utilizing extended Chain-of-Thought (CoT) processes~\cite{wei2022chain}, these models attempt to solve optimization problems through end-to-end sequential deduction.
-While both reports promising results on existing benchmarks~\cite{yang2024benchmarking, jiang2025large}, (a detailed comparison of which can be viewed in Appendix ~\ref{app: public dataset} Table~\ref{tab:comtab}), this divergence raises critical questions: Which paradigm is more effective and robust for real-world Operations Research applications?
+The current SOTA paradigm, Solver-integrated Reasoning (SIR), focuses on automatic formulation: LLMs first translate natural language descriptions into precise mathematical models (variables, objectives, constraints) and then interface with external solvers like Gurobi~\cite{gurobi} or COPT~\cite{ge2022cardinal} to enhance their computational capacity.
+This line of work includes multi-agent frameworks~\cite{ramamonjison2022augmenting,ahmaditeshnizi2024optimus} and solver-specialized fine-tuning approaches~\cite{huang2025orlm, chen2025solver}.
+On the other hand, the recent success of reasoning models, such as OpenAI's o1~\cite{OpenAIo1} and DeepSeek-R1~\cite{guo2025deepseek}, has revitalized Purely-text Reasoning (PTR) paradigms.
+By employing Chain-of-Thought (CoT) approaches~\cite{wei2022chain}, these models tackle optimization problems through end-to-end deduction~\cite{yang2024large, jiang2025large}.
+While both report promising results on existing benchmarks (a detailed comparison with current benchmarks is provided in Appendix ~\ref{app: public dataset} Table~\ref{tab:comtab}), this divergence raises critical questions: Which paradigm is more effective and robust for real-world Operations Research applications?
 What are the inherent mechanistic differences between these two approaches?
-A clear, mechanistic understanding of their differences is essential to advance the field beyond isolated demonstrations.
+A clear and mechanistic understanding of their differences is essential to advance the field beyond isolated demonstrations and side‑by‑side comparisons.